 - Break the chocolate into pieces and place into the mixing bowl.
 Grate for 5 sec/speed 10.

 - Heat for 2½ mins/50/speed 2.
-Scrape down the bowl and along the blade (occasionally the unmelted chocolate gets stuck on the blade) and along the bottom with a spatula and heat again for 1 min/50/speed 2 until fully melted.
+Scrape down the bowl and along the blade (occasionally the unmelted chocolate gets stuck on the edge).
+Heat again for 1 min/50/speed 2 until fully melted.

 - Add the seeds and mix for 10 sec/reverse/speed 2.
-Scrape down bowl then mix again for 10 sec/reverse/speed 2 until fully combined.
+Scrape down bowl then mix again for 10 sec/reverse/speed 2 until thoroughly combined.

 - Spread evenly out onto a baking tray lined with greaseproof paper.
 I find the easiest way to do this is with the back of a spoon or palette knife and don't spread it too thin.
 Sprinkle the extra seeds over the top then sprinkle with sea salt.